 Lindsay Burrage, MD, PhD, Assistant Professor, Department of Molecular and Human Genetics, Baylor College of Medicine, Houston TX.

-Debra Hook, RD, MPH, metabolic dietician, Children's Hospital Los Angeles, University of Southern California.
+Debra Hook, RD, MPH, Metabolic Dietician, UC Davis, Children's Hospital Los Angeles, University of Southern California.

 - Optimizing and manipulating the UCD diet - why is it the key to stability?
-Is there a connection between the gut and the brain?
+Learn how some foods may sabotage stability, behavior, brain function and well-being.

-- Improving long-term health and outcomes - updates on the newest treatments and management insights.
+- Improving long-term health and outcomes: the latest treatment and management insights.

 - Communicating effectively with your medical team in clinic and in the hospital.